Isopogon anemonifolius

+Description

-DescriptionIsopogon anemonifolius grows as an evergreen, woody shrub to 1-1.5 m in height, but is restricted to approximately 50 cm on exposed heaths and headlands.
+Isopogon anemonifolius grows as an evergreen, woody shrub to 1-1.5 m in height, but is restricted to approximately 50 cm on exposed heaths and headlands.
 The leaves are 5-11 cm long and forked after 2-5 cm into three segments, then often forked a second time.
 The leaf tips are pointed.
 Leaves can vary markedly on single plants, with some leaves undivided.
 Leaf surfaces are generally smooth, though occasionally covered with fine hair.
 Its flat leaves distinguish it from the terete (round in cross-section) leaves of Isopogon anethifolius; they are also broader, at 3-5 mm wide compared with the 1 mm (1/25 in) wide leaves of the latter species.
 The new growth and leaves of I. anemonifolius may be flushed red to purple, particularly in winter.
 The globular inflorescences appear any time from July to January, being most abundant in October.
 They are 3-4 cm in diameter, and grow terminally at the tips of branches, or occasionally axillary (arising on short stems off branches).
 The individual flowers average 1.2 cm long.
 They are straight stalkless structures arising from a basal scale.
 The perianth, a tube that envelopes the flower's sexual organs, splits into four segments, revealing a thin delicate style tipped with the stigma.
 At the ends of the four perianth segments are the male pollen-bearing structures known as anthers.
 Arranged in a spiral pattern, the flowers open from the bottom of the flowerhead inwards.
 Flowering is followed by the development of the round fruiting cones, which have a diameter of 1-1.6 cm.
 The seed-bearing nuts are small—less than 4 mm across—and lined with hairs.